harmichimo/MusicLightSync_Arduino/README.md

 # MusicLightSync_Arduino
-Create a music reactive LED strip with the Arduino
+Description: Create a music-reactive LED strip with the Arduino and MSGEQ7

 This was a fun side project I worked on before Christmas.
 After getting bored with the first few small projects in the Arduino starter book, I decided to take on something a bit more challenging.
 This was my first Arduino project, however, I would only recommend this as a first project